-This was the battle in which Sha'ul and Y'honatan died (to see link click Bw - Sha'ul Takes His Own Life), and it was therefore providential that the hand of ADONAI kept David and his men from having to fight against their own people, the Israelites.
-David was about 29 years old.
+This was the battle in which Sha'ul and Jonathan would soon die (to see link click Dk - Sha'ul Takes His Own Life), and it was therefore providential that the hand of ADONAI kept David and his men from having to fight against their own people, the Israelites.

 The Philistine Generals rejected David: The Philistines gathered all their forces at Aphek, and Isra'el camped by the spring of Jezreel.
 Here the Philistines were some thirty miles (or 48 kilometers) further north of Aphek, well on their way to the Valley of Jezreel, but still about forty miles (or 64 kilometers) or two days short of Shunem where they would set up camp.
-At that time, the Israelite army was already in Jezreel getting ready to take up their positions for battle on Mount Gilboa (First Samuel 28:4a).
+At that time, the Israelite army was already in Jezreel getting ready to take up their positions for battle on Mount Gilboa (28:4a).
 Therefore, the battle would take place in three days.

 As the Philistine generals marched with their units of hundreds and thousands, David and his men were marching at the rear with Achish.
-As the troops were reviewed, all five of the Philistine rulers were present representing the cities of Gaza,

-Ashkelon, Ashdod, Ekron and Gath.
-Their personal involvement demonstrated their perception that this battle was crucial.169 Therefore, it was a sizable army.
+As the troops were reviewed, all five of the Philistine rulers were present representing the cities of Gaza, Ashkelon, Ashdod, Ekron and Gath.
+Their personal involvement demonstrated their perception that this battle was crucial.
+Therefore, it was a sizable army.
 David and his men happened to be a part of the army of Gath.
-And as they passed before the reviewing stand, the Philistine rulers were obviously uneasy at the presence of David the Israelite and his six hundred men, so they asked: What about these Hebrews (First Samuel 29:1-3a)?
-The other four Philistine rulers were irate that Achish could possibly be so naïve as to think it safe to include David in the order of battle for their invasion of Isra'el.
+And as they passed before the reviewing stand, the Philistine rulers were obviously uneasy at the presence of David the Israelite and his six hundred men, so they asked: What about these Hebrews (29:1-3a)?
+The other four Philistine ruers were irate that Achish could possibly be so naïve as to think it safe to include David in the order of battle for their invasion of Isra'el.